Barb and Dave's Family Website |

 see any big wheel pickup trucks or giant SUVs.

 Our guide said that it is a magical mountain, and that is why the monks settled here.
 I'm thinking Sedona Magic but I'm a skeptic.
 It is a lovely area.
-There is a cog rail line so of course I had to get a photo of a train.
-We opted for the more scenic trip on winding switchbacks to the church complex.

-In front of the monestary, which is still in use as a primary school, are planted four trees.
-They are the palm, signifying martrydom, the cypress, for eternal life, the olive for peace, and the laurel, denoting vistory.
+In front of the monestary, which is still in use as a primary school,

 As we had special passes, we did the chapel tour backwards, which